EURO GOVT-Bunds rise as markets position for weaker payrolls

 U.S. jobs data.

-The central bank has said it will keep buying assets until it
+bond purchases.
+The central bank has said it would need to see a

 "I think we have got to see (payrolls) numbers above 200,000